-The Catwalk of Whitewater Canyon is a great place for everyone.
-You won’t find any cats.
-You will find parents and children, couples holding hands, backpackers hiking into the Wilderness, seniors, photographers, birders, people from Europe, Australia or Canada, and locals like me who have been here countless times and keep coming back because it’s just so darned beautiful.
+The Catwalk of Whitewater Canyon is a great place for everyone, though you probably won’t find any cats.
+You will find parents and children, couples holding hands, backpackers hiking into the Wilderness, seniors, photographers, birders, people from Europe, Australia or Canada, and locals who have been here countless times and keep coming back because it’s just so beautiful.
 Sometimes you won’t find anyone at all.
 You’ll have this gorgeous place of hidden waterfalls and pools, colorful cliffs and giant boulders, walkways and bridges, all to yourself.
 You’ll have the Catwalk experience.

-The drive from Silver City to the Catwalk is a wonderful experience in it’s self.
+The drive from Silver City to the Catwalk is a scenic trip.
 Highway 180 curves and rolls along the foothills of the Mogollon Mountains, a sky bound fortress of peaks cut by deep, craggy canyons.
 Whitewater Canyon is one of them.

 In the village of Glenwood you turn off the highway and five miles up the valley the road ends where the Catwalk narrows begin.
 There’s a beautiful National Forest picnic area shaded by giant Sycamore trees along the banks of Whitewater Creek and educational signage telling the history and geology.
 From here you have a choice of two trails that will take you to the narrows.
 One is carved out of the rock and the other is a paved universal trail.
 Both trails converge at the beginning of the narrows.
 The first section of the Catwalk through the narrows is universal and can accommodate people of varying abilities.